sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

  ii. the Applicant can otherwise demonstrate the right to assert the data in a public context, or
 2. Field or extension values which have not been validated according to the processes and procedures described in this CPS.

-Sectigo does not issue certificates containing semantics that, if included, will mislead a Relying Party about the certificate information verified by Sectigo (e.g., including extendedKeyUsage value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).
+Sectigo does not issue certificates containing semantics that, if included, will mislead a Relying Party about the certificate information verified by Sectigo.

 ### 7.1.3.Algorithm Object Identifiers